 1) Fatal Bonds

-However, sometimes the situation requires you to cast RoC first to get the stun, then follow up with Fatal Bonds and upheaval.
+However, sometimes the situation requires you to cast Chaotic Offering first to get the stun, then follow up with Fatal Bonds and Upheaval.

-If you have a Refresher Orb, make sure to cast RoC again before launching in to Upheaval.
+If you have a Refresher Orb, make sure to cast both your other spells again before launching in to Upheaval.

-Warlocks biggest issue is mana - his skills are expensive to cast, and although his right click is good for last hitting/denying, it is poor in terms of DPS.
-Early game is about managing these costs until you can some additional regeneration, usually Arcane Boots and plenty of levels will do the trick.
+Warlocks biggest issue is mana - you can't afford to be too wasteful - remember his right click is good for last hitting/denying/harassing.
+Early game is about managing these costs until you can some additional regeneration, usually Arcane Boots and some levels will do the trick.

-You are definitely a support hero, and should always be prepared to help your team out by buying items such as a Courier or Wards, plus utility items later on.
+While you can be played in different ways, you're usually a support hero, and should always be prepared to help your team out by buying items such as a Animal Courier or Observer Ward, plus utility items later on.
 In most lane setups you should allow your partner to farm, concentrating on denial and harassment.
 You can grab some farm when you get the chance, but you should concentrate far more on teamfights and pushes.